Verapamil Other names: Verapamil hydrochloride

 Theophylline

-Verapamil may increase the plasma concentrations of theophylline which could lead to increased side-effects.
+Verapamil may increase the plasma concentrations of theophylline.

-Verapamil may affect impulse conduction and should therefore be used with caution in patients with first degree AV block.
+Verapamil may affect impulse conduction and therefore verapamil solution should be used with caution in patients with bradycardia or first degree AV block.

 Pregnancy